OkomoJacob/timeSeriesAnalysis/LSTM/intntnlAirlinePassengersPrediction-LSTM/README.md

 - This will tell pip3 or pip to read and install the contents of the .txt file

 #### Code Explanation
+1.`Import the NN required Libraries, functions and classes` 2.`Prepare the data for pandas dataframe and reshape it as foat 32` 3.`Rescale the data(Normalize it) from 0 to 1`
 LSTMs are sensitive to the scale of the input data especially if it , specifically when the sigmoid (default) or tanh activation functions are used.
 It can be a good practice to rescale the data to the range of 0-to-1, also called normalizing.
 We can easily normalize the dataset using the MinMaxScaler preprocessing class from the scikit-learn library.